Welcome to today's edition of the Rush 24-7 podcast.

 Or that I gave George Bush the benefit of the doubt on Iran.

-Now I guarantee we played sound bites of this and Hillary with the current wife ex-wife rant.
+Now, I guarantee we played sound bites of this and Hillary with the current wife-ex-wife rant.

-Uh this guy comes off a little bit better.
+This guy comes off a little bit better.

 Did you hear that applause skyrocket there after he talked about Iraq?